-Tip: Cool season annuals will bolt (go to seed) quickly in warm weather.
+Cool season annuals will bolt (go to seed) quickly in warm weather.
 Check plants often when temperatures begin to rise.

 Insects and Diseases:

-Note: Cauliflower is susceptible to club root, a fungal disease that can be introduced into your garden by infected plants.
+Cauliflower is also susceptible to club root, a fungal disease that can be introduced into your garden by infected plants.
 To avoid this problem start your own plants from seed, rather than purchasing starts from a nursery.

 Seed Saving Instructions:

 Biennial.
 Cauliflower will cross-pollinate with all other Brassica oleracea, isolate by one mile the second year when going to seed.
 Do not harvest heads on plants you intend to save for seed.
 Carefully dig the plants and pot them in sand.
-Store plants between 32-40 degrees F. Plant back out in early spring and allow to bolt.
+Store plants between 32-40˚F. Plant back out in early spring and allow to bolt.
 Harvest seed pods when dry and clean by hand.